badsyntax/vscode-spotless-gradle/README.md

 }
 ```

-### Format Document
+#### Format Document

-The `Format Document` feature can be accessed via the vscode `Command Palette`.

-If there are multiple formatters for a language type, set Spotless to be the default in `settings.json`:
+If there are multiple formatters for a language type, set Spotless to be the default:

 ```json
 {